Thinking about retiring? How to plan your exit

 Different companies are valued differently depending on the industry in which they operate.

-You should have a good understanding of how businesses such as yours are valued externally.
-Is it based on a multiple of EBITDA?
-A multiple of revenue?
+It would be best if you understood how businesses such as yours are valued externally.
+Is it based on a multiple of EBITDA, which is earnings before interest, taxes, depreciation and amortization (which helps evaluate a business’s core profitability)?
+Or on a multiple of revenue?

-Once you understand what builds value in your business, you will be able to work on a plan to achieve a higher valuation.
+Once you understand what builds value in your business, you can work on a plan to achieve a higher valuation.
 If your company sells on a multiple of EBITDA, you will want to look for ways to improve this over the next few years.

 Business owners often have a different perception of the value of their business from what a buyer is willing to pay.
-Seeking advice early can help you understand these differences.
-You do not want to find out your business is worth much less than you thought right before you put your business up for sale.
+Seeking early advice can help you understand these differences.
+You do not want to find out your business is worth much less than you thought before you put it up for sale.

 2. Make yourself replaceable